 To ensure a safe and rewarding environment for all members of the Dignity community, it's important to understand how pricing and payments work.

 The offer price is the price you are willing to accept in exchange for the provision of a service volunteered by you on the Dignity platform.
 Offers placed must be totalled to the full amount of the task in question.
 We recommend that the offer price charged is similar in amount to the amount you would normally charge for the service.
 Our view is that you should not under-charge for the service just because it’s for charity!
 That would defeat the object of significant fundraising and undermine your valued skills.

-Right now, Dignity cannot facilitate the payments of expenses in connection with the provision of the services on the platform.
-If the service and/or skills you are volunteering involve additional costs (such as the cost of materials, fuel, travel or food - this must be paid for outside of the Dignity platform, by a separate method.
+Right now, Dignity platform cannot facilitate the payments of expenses in connection with the provision of the services on the platform.
+If the service and/or skills you are volunteering involve additional costs (such as the cost of materials, fuel, travel or food),these expenses must be paid for outside of the Dignity platform, by a separate method.
 Any such additional expenses should be discussed and agreed between users in advance of any service being provided.
-Dignity cannot take responsibility for the payment of expenses; you will have to take a view on whether to rely on good old fashioned trust.
+Dignity cannot take responsibility for the payment of expenses; you will have to take a view on whether to rely on good old fashioned trust with the relevant user.

 Accurate banking details

-To ensure seamless transition of donations, we need you to sign up your paypal account. (or bank account if you don’t have Paypal) This is simply just down to our limited website not allowing us to move the donations through your profile, without first having your payment details.
+To ensure seamless transition of donations, we require your bank account details when you sign up to the Dignity platform.
+The reason we require these details from you in advance is because our website does not allow us to make donations from your profile without first having your payment details.

 We know you're eager to set up an account and get started on Dignity, but we need you to make sure you qualify to use the site and platform.
 All users must:

-All members of the Dignity community must be 18 years or older.
-This is a legal requirement as people under the age of 18 are not able to enter a legal volunteering contract with Dignity..
-Dignity reserves the right to request proof of age should this be necessary.
+All members of the Dignity community must be 18 years old or older in order to use the platform.
+Dignity reserves the right to request proof of age from any user should this be necessary.

-All Dignity Doers must be legally entitled to perform the service they offer under applicable law..
+All service providers on the platform must be legally entitled to perform the service they offer under applicable law..
 To maintain the highest standards in our Dignity community, we seek to avoid situations that may cause legal risks to any of our members.

 Now that you understand a little more about Dignity, we have some important information regarding Dignity accounts.
 You must establish an account to access and use certain features of the Dignity platform, such as offering or requesting a service.

 No account transfers